jeffpar/basicdos/blog/_posts/2020-05-17-inception.md

 processor, instead of perpetuating limitations found on other older platforms (eg, 6502 and 8080-based systems).

 And what should we call this operating system?
 DOS-BASIC?
+BASIC-DOS?

-BASIC-DOS!
+Let's see what the future holds.